-The Company owns four US utility patents that expire at various times through 2023, and, through our Chinese subsidiaries, we own twenty-eight invention and utility patents that expire at various times through 2032, as well as fifteen software copyright certificates in China related to proprietary technologies in physiological data acquisition, analysis and reporting.
+The Company owns, through our Chinese subsidiaries, thirty invention and utility patents that expire at various times through 2032, as well as fourteen software copyright certificates in China related to proprietary technologies in physiological data acquisition, analysis and reporting.
 The Company also holds one patent for secure and remote monitoring management through its NetWolves subsidiary.
 Costs incurred for submitting the applications to the United States Patent and Trademark Office and other foreign authorities for these patents have been capitalized.
 Patent and technology costs are being amortized using the straight-line method over 10-year and 8-year lives, respectively.
 The Company begins amortizing patent costs once a filing receipt is received stating the patent serial number and filing date from the Patent Office or other foreign authority.
+Due to the sale of equity in the EECP business, the Company deconsolidated approximately \$469,000 in gross patent assets and related accumulated amortization.
 The cost of significant customer-related intangibles is amortized in proportion to estimated total related revenue; cost of other customer-related intangible assets is amortized on a straight-line basis over the asset's estimated economic life of seven years.
 Software costs are amortized on a straight-line basis over its expected useful life of five years.

-Amortization expense amounted to approximately \$943,000 and \$1,033,000 for the years ended December 31, 2019 and 2018, respectively.
+Amortization expense amounted to approximately \$906,000 and \$943,000 for the years ended December 31, 2020 and 2019, respectively.
 Amortization of intangibles for the next five years is:

 (in thousands)

 Years ending December 31,

-2020 880
+2021 1,064

-2021 962
+2022 768

-2022 663
+2023 543

-2023 438
+2024 474

-2024 369
+2025 408

-\$ 3,312
+\$ 3,257

-NOTE H - OTHER ASSETS
+NOTE I - OTHER ASSETS